zcqsntr/retro_matrix/README.md

 ./run_retro_matrix --led-slowdown-gpio=4 --led-gpio-mapping=adafruit-hat
 ```

 You should get some console output.
 To start the application you need to connect a controller via bluetooth and press the start button, if start doesn't work try pressing random buttons as the input mapping might be slightly different on different controllers.
-(I'm working on keyboard support as well)
+(I'm working on keyboard support as well which should be more consistent across different setups)

 ## Dependencies:
 * [libevdev](https://www.freedesktop.org/wiki/Software/libevdev/)